UTC:

 E-mail: amb.il@urm.It

-Business activity in Lithuania
+Business Activity in Lithuania

 The manufacturing, green energy, and information technology (IT) sectors are the primary focus of the Lithuanian economy.
 Both domestic and foreign investors consider Lithuania to be an ideal site for company operations due to its advantageous location and pro-business laws, which include low corporate tax rates.
-Lithuanian market also include efficient and well-connected transport infrastructure, a multilingual and educated population and advanced Information Communications Technology infrastructure.
+Lithuanian market also includes efficient and well-connected transport infrastructure, a multilingual and educated population, and advanced Information Communications Technology infrastructure.
 Moreover, the development of a highly skilled labor force has made Lithuania a very desirable destination for foreign companies.
 As to the green energy sector, Lithuania’s renewable energy policies are consistent with international standards and the global shift toward clean energy.

-Bilateral agreements between Lithuania and Israel
+Bilateral Agreements between Israel and Lithuania

-- Double Taxation Agreement.
+- Double Taxation Agreement

 Reciprocal Promotion and Protection of Investments

-To view the full agreement in English click here.
+To read the agreement in English, click here.

 Convention on the Prevention of Double Taxation

-To read the agreement in English click here.
+To read the agreement in English, click here.

 Applicability of the MLI

-Residency for tax purposes in Lithuania
+Residency for Tax Purposes in Lithuania

-To learn about how a company can be considered a resident of Israel, click here.
+To learn how a company is considered a resident of Israel, click here.

-The tax system in Lithuania
+The Tax System in Lithuania

-Taxation of companies and branches: 15% (Standard CIT rate)
+Taxation of companies and branches: 15%

 VAT: 21%

-Capital gains tax: 20%
+Capital Gains Tax: 20%

 Withholding Tax